zhukovgreen/zhukovgreen/artem_cv.md

     - Particularly speeding up the calculation processes
     - Supervise learning, mostly with gradient boosting and partly with the combination of neural nets in PyTorch
-    - applying optimization with evolutionary algorithms (SicPy + PyTorch)
+    - applying optimization with evolutionary algorithms (SciPy + PyTorch)

 ## HVAC (heating, ventilation and air conditioning) proffesional